CN-UPB/placement-emulation/README.md

 To start the emulator, calculate the placement, emulate it, measure and log delays, and stop the emulator with one command, use:

 ```
-./place-emu.sh -n network -t service -s sources -c num_pings
+./place-emu.sh -a algorithm -n network -t service -s sources -c num_pings
 ```

-Where `network`, `service`, and `sources` have to be suitable input parameters, e.g., from the `inputs`. `num_pings` is the number of packets sent by each delay measurement, e.g., 5 for testing and 100 for evaluation.
+Where `algorithm` is a placement algorithm, e.g., `bjointsp` or `random`.
+Inputs `network`, `service`, and `sources` are paths to input parameters, e.g., from the `inputs`. `num_pings` is the number of packets sent by each delay measurement, e.g., 5 for testing and 100 for evaluation.
 If you just want to test placement-emulation with predefined parameters, simply run `test.sh`.